 What is an average pulse rate?

-Generally, people such as athletes with good cardiovascular fitness, experience a lower resting heart rate, sometimes 40 or below.
+Generally, people with good cardiovascular fitness, such as athletes, experience a lower resting heart rate, sometimes 40 or below.
 [Related: New Heart Rate Trackers: Is Knowing Your Pulse Useful?]

 The following are healthy pulse rate guidelines recommended by The National Institutes of Health:

 - Newborns up to 1 month old: 70 to 190 bpm